 It was within this context that innovation began to take on a more structured role in tourism policy.
 Tourism 4.0 played a key role in kickstarting this process by aligning the sector with the agenda of digital transformation, entrepreneurship, and experimentation, laying the groundwork for more sustained action, driven by Turismo de Portugal, and for the development of tools specifically tailored to the tourism ecosystem.

-Together, these instruments reflect the shift from a more ad hoc approach to modernization toward a more structured approach to innovation in tourism, based on creating conditions to test solutions, mobilize talent, bring businesses and knowledge together, and accelerate the sector’s response to emerging challenges.
+Together, all these tools embody the shift from a piecemeal approach to modernization to a more structured approach to innovation in tourism, based on creating conditions to test solutions, mobilize talent, bring businesses and knowledge together, and accelerate the sector’s response to emerging challenges.